gbmitchell/math4610/softwareManual/matrixVectorOperations/outer_product_matrix.md

 For example,

-    matrixMath.c
+    matrixOuterProduct.c

-will produce an executable **matrixMath.exe** that can be executed.
+will produce an executable **matrixOuterProduct.exe** that can be executed.

 **Description/Purpose:** This function will take a 3x1 matrix and multiply it by a 1x3 matrix in double precision.
-The result is a 3x3 matrix and this is known as the outer product.
+The result is a 3x3 matrix and this is known as the outer product (a specific case of the kronecker product).

 **Input:** There are five inputs needed in this case.
 Matrix x, y, and C are arguments passed by reference.
 Arguments also passed to the function are m and n to indicate the size of the matrices.
 The real purpose is to produce values in the matrix C that represent the result of multiplying matrix x by matrix y transpose.